370417/mar-refactor/FAQ.md

 ## 47: Options and Configuration

 > What kinds of options does your roguelike make available to players?
 UI/gameplay/other features?
 How does the player modify these options?
 In game?
 Or maybe via external files (txt/ini/xml/json/lua/etc)

+## 48: Developer Motivation

+> How do you get motivated?
+How do you stay motivated?